 Snowshoe/cabin adventures are one of the great outdoor activities winter in New England offers.
 We’ve been writing about them for years now.
 So you’d think this would be a really easy question to answer.
 But it isn’t.

 Without realizing it, Fran set up a number of hoops that are pretty tough to jump through: The “cabin” part is fairly easy.
 So is the “hiking and snowshoeing.”
 But the “fireplace and kitchen” make it more of a challenge.
 The “not in Maine” part makes it tougher still.
 But the toughest gauntlet Fran threw down was the “weekend.”
 If you don’t act early, it can be nearly impossible to find a good place on a winter weekend.
-He’s likely too late for this winter at many places, though it’s easy to check availabilities and some have waiting lists.
+Since he asked in early December, he was likely too late for that winter at many places, though it’s easy to check availabilities and some have waiting lists.

 More Hurdles Of Our Own